lou-k/pi-photo-sync/destinations/ssh-copy-and-organize/README.md

 to ensure it's working properly.

 ## Usage with piphoto
-Once `piphoto-ssh-sync`, you can use it with `pihoto` to sync images when your sd card is inserted.
+Once `piphoto-ssh-sync`, you can use it with `piphoto` to sync images when your sd card is inserted.
 Simply edit `/etc/piphoto.conf` and set:
 ```
 sync_command="piphoto-ssh-sync $mount_point"